Why The Arts?• Explore your creative potential

 • Small classes allow for individualized attention and close student-faculty relationships

-- Visual Arts includes drawing, painting, photography, mixed media, and digital imaging.
+- B.A. in Visual Arts includes drawing, painting, photography, mixed media, and digital imaging.
 Art history courses will build your core knowledge and critical thinking skills.
 Studio courses will strengthen your technique and sharpen your creativity.
 You will have the opportunity to exhibit your work at Wheelock's Towne Art Gallery.

 - African American Music